- Our Community

 Peter credits Scots College with teaching him to show respect at all times and to consider the point of view of others; the personal discipline he learned at the College has remained with him all his life.

 Professor Paul Healy

 Paul began Scots in Year 3 in 1963.
-By the time he was a senior, he was one of eight boys put on a track to receive special tuition.
+By the time he was a senior, he was one of eight students put on a track to receive special tuition.
 Bill Heppleston, tasked with improving the College’s academic record, was Paul’s history teacher and inspired him to be a scholar.